I was in the middle of my regular SEO lead-generation routine when it finally happened.

 With CTA #1, the business owner could easily put off watching your video even if they are interested.

 You know how procrastination goes… How many times have you said “I’ll do so-and-so at the end of the day”, but you never end up doing it?
-The same thing happens to most people you contact.
+The same thing happens with most prospect leads.

 With CTA #2, you’ve stated that you have a special video just for them.
 They’ll likely reply that they’d be interested in checking out said video.
 Responding “ok, send it over” requires significantly less effort than watching your video right on the spot.